 “THE DAY SHE LET GO OF THE THINGS THAT WERE WEIGHING HER DOWN, WAS THE DAY SHE BEGAN TO SHINE THE BRIGHTEST.”
 Katrina Mayer

-Practice strategies to reduce stress and better manage symptoms of Multiple Sclerosis.
-Chronic stress is insidious and destructive to your body and your mental health.
-Stress also suppresses the immune system making you more susceptible to infection.
-We can’t always avoid stressful situations but we can develop habits to change our thought patterns and reframe how we interpret stressors in our environment, allowing for a more joyful life.
+Chronic stress is insidious and destructive to your body, suppressing the immune system, making you more susceptible to infection, and impacting mental health.
+We can’t always avoid stressful situations but we can develop habits to change our thought patterns and reframe how we interpret stressors in our environment.
+Practice the following 10 strategies to reduce stress and better manage symptoms of Multiple Sclerosis.

 KEEP A STRESS JOURNAL-

-Stress often results from poor organization and planning.
-The perception of having some control over our lives can diminish the impact of the stress response.
-When our bodies feel safe, our relaxation response kicks in.
-Having a routine in place is very helpful when you are having cognitive issues or struggling with fatigue.
+The perception of having control over what happens in our lives can diminish the impact of the stress response.
+When our bodies feel safe, our relaxation response kicks in, calming us down.
+Stress often results from poor organization and planning, so having a routine in place can be very helpful.
+Especially, if you are having cognitive issues or struggling with fatigue.

-Getting rid of the clutter isn’t about the stuff you get rid of, it’s about the feeling of calm and contentment that comes along with taking charge of your personal space and accomplishing tasks.
-Plus, you’ll be more productive because you’re not wasting time and energy trying to find things.
+Getting rid of clutter isn’t just about the stuff you get rid of.
+It’s about the feeling of calm and contentment that comes along with taking charge of your personal space.
+Because you are not wasting time looking for things, you become more productive and efficient.

 Start with your home environment.